pvcraven/arcade_book/source/chapters/14_classes/classes.rst

     def display_character(name, outfit, max_hit_points, current_hit_points, armor, max_speed):
         print(name, outfit, max_hit_points, current_hit_points)

-As our game expands, we might start adding more character attributes, such weapons, magic, special abilities, and more.
+As our game expands, we might start adding more character attributes, such as weapons, magic, special abilities, and more.
 To do that we'd have to go through each function in our program that works with the player character and redo the parameters.